Full Breakdown of Costs Involved in Buying a House in the UK 2024 - 2025

 Mortgage advisor fees

 Some mortgage brokers charge a fixed rate for their services, while others bill hourly.
 It’s difficult to predict the exact cost of mortgage advisor fees given that there are so many variables, but you can expect your fees to come in at around £500 if you’re a first-time buyer.
+If you want to go solo you can check out the big comparison sites to see the range of mortgages on offer and approach those lenders directly.

 Mortgage fees